-The not-seasonally adjusted job estimates for Hawai'i County, Kaua'i County, Maui, Moloka'i, and Lāna'i are produced by DBEDT.
+The not-seasonally adjusted job estimates for Hawai'i County, Kaua'i County, Maui, Moloka'i, and Lāna'i are produced by the state of Hawai'i Department of Business, Economic Development and Tourism.

-Seasonally Adjusted Labor Force and Unemployment Estimates for Honolulu and Maui County
+Seasonally Adjusted Labor Force and Unemployment Estimates for Honolulu and Maui County.